kabirans7/CRM_Coursework1/README.md

 Student ID: w1960394

 Tutorial Leader(s): Dr Panagiotis Chountas
+##

+Hello everyone!
+This is my first coursework for my final year module Customer Relationship and Change Management (CRM & CM) with Business Intelligence!

+This coursework focuses on Market Analysis-Stocks Segmentation & Investment, which I coded in Python within the Google Colab Environment.

+To view my coursework codes, please access the CRM_&_CM_CWK1.ipynb file!

+Thank You!
+Enjoy!